- ready to use and comfortable ZFS storage appliance for iSCSI/FC, NFS and SMB

 - And so on.
 Only modified datablocks are transfered to provide near realtime syncs when run every few minutes.

 - If a replication fails for whatever reason, you have a higher source than target snapnumber.
 This does not matter.
-The source snap is recreated on netx run.
+A new source snap is recreated on next run.

 In case of problems

-- Check if basic communication/ remote control via webserver on port 81 is working.
+- Check if basic communication/ remote control (appliance-group) via webserver on port 81 is working.

-- Check if you have such a snap-pair with same max
+- Check if you have a snap-pair with same max

 jobid_nr_n numbers on source or target.